 The following history lesson takes the form of descriptions of my past zines.
 Also see the I am a Camera and Disposable Camera links above.

-If you’re wondering how you can find some of these zines, you can see what’s available in my Etsy Shop or see what I have in stock at distros like Take Care or Sticky.
-They can also be found at Urchin Books in Marrickville, Sydney, and at the Format Zine Shop in Adelaide.
+If you’re wondering how you can find some of these zines, you can see what’s available in my Etsy Shop or see what I have in stock at distros like Take Care or Sticky or Fox and Owl.
+They can also be found at The Rizzeria in The Rocks, Sydney, and at the Format Zine Shop in Adelaide.
 In general the only zines I have available are ones from the last few years.
-Once all the copies are gone I don’t reprint them.
+Once all the copies are gone I usually don’t reprint them.

 With that out of the way…